Call Me by Your Name (film): Casting

-Michael Stuhlbarg, who was cast as Elio's father, Mr. Perlman, did not read the book until he had already joined the production.
-He found the script moving and described Mr. Perlman as having a "sense of generosity and love and understanding".
-Esther Garrel was contacted by Guadagnino when he was in Paris for the promotion of A Bigger Splash.
-Garrel was cast as Marzia without any formal audition, and she chose not to read the book before shooting.
-Towards the end of the film, Marzia asks Elio, "Friend for life?"—a line taken from J'entends plus la guitare (1991), directed by the actress's father, Philippe Garrel.
-"I like the idea of talking virtually with Philippe Garrel through her," Guadagnino said.
+Michael Stuhlbarg, who was cast as Elio's father, did not read the book until he had already joined the production.
+He found the script moving and said Mr. Perlman had a "sense of generosity and love and understanding".
+Guadagnino contacted Esther Garrel when he was in Paris to promote A Bigger Splash.
+Garrel was cast as Marzia without a formal audition, and chose not to read the book before shooting.
+Toward the end of the film, Marzia asks Elio, "Friend for life?"—a line taken from J'entends plus la guitare (1991), directed by Garrel's father, Philippe Garrel.
+"I like the idea of talking virtually with Philippe Garrel through her", Guadagnino said.
 During shooting, Garrel spoke French with Chalamet on set and watched the American sitcom Friends with English subtitles to improve her English.

-Guadagnino chose Amira Casar, whom he had known for twenty years, for the role of Elio's mother Annella.
-In an interview with French magazine Télérama, Guadagnino expressed his admiration of Casar's "sense of transgression" and called her "the most audacious" in European art cinema.
+Guadagnino chose Amira Casar, whom he had known for 20 years, for the role of Elio's mother, Annella.
+In an interview, he expressed his admiration of Casar's "sense of transgression" and called her "the most audacious" actress in European art cinema.
 Casting director Stella Savino met Vanda Capriolo when she was bicycling in the countryside.
 Capriolo, who was not an actor, was chosen to play Mafalda, the Perlmans' maid.
 Aciman and Spears also appear briefly in cameo roles as Mounir and Isaac, an openly gay couple who attend a dinner party.
 Aciman was asked to be in the movie after actors became unavailable.
-"It was a last-minute decision," Spears recalled, "André turns out to be a phenomenal actor!
+"It was a last-minute decision", Spears recalled.
+"André turns out to be a phenomenal actor!
 So comfortable, not nervous at all.
 His wife was sitting there and said, 'I had no idea!'"
 In dialogue, the characters switch between English, French, Italian, and in one scene Annella reads a German translation of 16th-century French literature.

 Hammer and Chalamet both signed contracts prohibiting the film from showing them with full-frontal nudity.
-Ivory, whose original screenplay contained nudity, was dismayed by the decision.
-He criticized what he saw as an "American" attitude, saying, "Nobody seems to care that much or be shocked about a totally naked woman.
+The decision dismayed Ivory, whose original screenplay contained nudity.
+He criticized what he saw as an "American" attitude, saying: "Nobody seems to care that much or be shocked about a totally naked woman.
 It's the men."
 Guadagnino picked actors based on their performances and chemistry rather than on their sexuality.
 He said, "The idea that you have to cast only someone who has a certain set of skills, and worse, a certain gender identity in any role: that's oppressive to me."